 Of course, we like our model for designing inquiry but recognize that inquiry has been around a long time.
 Think John Dewey!
 We also know that there are other great curricular resources that help teachers do inquiry.
 We hope that our work around IDM allows teachers to have a framework for evaluating inquiry-based curriculum by using the elements of questions, tasks, and sources as a framework for doing so.

-For example, when looking Pearson’s recently published Quests, we see a compelling question that anchors the investigations.
+For example, when looking at Savvas Learning Company’s recently published Quests, we see a compelling question that anchors the investigations.
 In the 5th Grade Government Quest, students examine the question: What makes government work?
 Through a series of formative activities, students explore the question.
 Students learn about the three branches of government through an examination of the Constitution and they explore primary source documents that uncover the foundations of our democracy.
 Ultimately, students are asked to answer the question by presenting to an audience their findings.

 Although set up slightly differently than IDM, the Quests are anchored in questions, tasks, and sources that are the foundational elements of inquiry.
 As you explore other curricular resources, you might consider using this framework as you bring inquiry into focus for your classroom!